 Our operating results are likely to fluctuate in the future as a publicly traded company, which may occur during the pendency of the Merger transaction or following completion of the Merger.
 In addition, securities markets worldwide have experienced, and are likely to continue to experience, significant price and volume fluctuations.
 This market volatility, as well as general economic, market or political conditions, could subject the market price of our shares to wide price fluctuations regardless of our operating performance.
 You may not be able to resell your shares at or above the price that you paid or pay for them or at all.
 Our operating results and the trading price of our shares may fluctuate in response to various factors, many of which are beyond our control, may cause our operating results and the market price and demand for our shares to fluctuate substantially.
-While we believe that operating results for any particular year or quarter are not necessarily a meaningful indication of future results, fluctuations in our yearly or quarterly operating results could limit or prevent investors from readily selling their shares and may otherwise negatively affect the market price of a stock has been volatile, holders of that stock have sometimes instituted securities class action litigation against the company that issued the stock.
+While we believe that operating results for any particular year or quarter are not necessarily a meaningful indication of future results, fluctuations in our yearly or quarterly operating results could limit or prevent investors from readily selling their shares and may otherwise negatively affect the market price and liquidity of our shares.
+In addition, in the past, when the market price of a stock has been volatile, holders of that stock have sometimes instituted securities class action litigation against the company that issued the stock.
 If any of our stockholders brought a lawsuit against us, we could incur substantial costs defending the lawsuit.
 Such a lawsuit could also divert the time and attention of our management from our business, which could significantly harm our profitability and reputation.